OSGConnect/OUTDATED-tutorial-fsurf/README.md

 the argument `myuser` is your username and `mypassword` is your password for your OSG Connect account.

+##  Check fsuf setup

+Now do you a simple test to find out your initial setup of `fsurf` is okay by invoking the help argument.

+      $ fsurf --help

+If you see the following message, the setup of `fsurf` is fine.

+      usage: fsurf [-h] [--version] [--submit] [--list] [--status] [--remove] [--output] [--log] [--id WORKFLOW_ID] [--subject SUBJECT]
+                   [--dir INPUT_DIRECTORY] [--dualcore] [--verbose]

+      Process freesurfer information

+      optional arguments:
+        -h, --help            show this help message and exit --version             show program's version number and exit --submit              Submit job for processing
+        --list                List current jobs
+        --status              Get status of a specified job --remove              Remove specified job
+        --output              Get output from specified job
+        --log                 Get log file for specified job --id WORKFLOW_ID      id that specifies job
+        --subject SUBJECT     Subject id to process
+        --dir INPUT_DIRECTORY
+                        directory containing input file
+        --dualcore            Use 2 cores to process certain steps --verbose             Enable verbose output for status action

 ##  Process a Scan

 A typical image analysis requires doing calculations on multiple-stages via autorecon1, autorecon2, and autorecon3.
 All three steps are conveniently handled by `fsurf`.